 Here is direct input from a UPS representative on this topic: The most important aspect of any shipment, but certainly those that contain fragile items, is how they are packed – not necessarily how they are labeled.
 Our package handling methods focus on “hand to surface” handling, meaning that a package should not leave an employee’s hands until it is on a surface.
 And that handling method and our training that teaches it is the same for a package labeled “fragile “ as it is for one that is not.
 What is key for any shipment, again, is how it is packed.
 Consumers can go to ups.com and get tips on packing or they can have a UPS Store employee pack it for them.
 If the consumer pays to have the package packed by the UPS Store and the customer also pays for excess value coverage, it is covered 100% in case of damage.
 There are myriad tips depending on the type of item – liquid, glass, computer, etc. To give you an idea – all computers must be shipped in the original manufacturer’s carton with the original Styrofoam inserts in order for it to be considered “proper packaging.”
 Liquids and other items may require a “box within a box” packaging, and so on.
 So regardless of outer labeling, the more important focus should be on appropriate packaging.

 Final Tip for Shipping Fragile Items: Test Your Packaging

 As you are developing your fragile item packaging strategy, we recommend two important testing steps.

-Second, ship a few packages to people you trust, who can take and send you photos of the package and its contents after shipment.
+2) Ship a few packages to people you trust, who can take and send you photos of the package and its contents after shipment.